 No Preset Spending Limit

-Your annual fee is $150 (even during the first year).
-There is no foreign transaction fee (See Rates & Fees).
+The annual fee is $150, and there are $0 foreign transaction fees (See Rates & Fees).

-- Earn 3x Membership Rewards on all travel, rideshare, and dining purchases
+- Earn 3x Membership Rewards on travel, rideshare, and dining purchases

 - Annual $100 LoungeBuddy credit